LawyerK/3D_Demo/README.md

 # Three.js First-person Game Demo

-The goal of this project is to create an educational and instructive demonstration a clean implementation of the basic concepts and that go into making a 3D first-person game, and to demonstrate the strong dependence on Linear Algebra in computer graphics and game development.
+The goal of this project is to create an educational and instructive demonstration and clean implementation of the basic concepts and that go into making a 3D first-person game, and to demonstrate the strong dependence on Linear Algebra in computer graphics and game development.

 # The Demo